Creigh Deeds

-Robert Creigh Deeds (/ˈkriː/; born January 4, 1958) is an American lawyer and politician serving as a member of the Senate of Virginia representing the 25th district since 2001.
+Robert Creigh Deeds (/ˈkriː/; born January 4, 1958) is an American lawyer and politician serving as a member of the Senate of Virginia representing the 11th district since 2024, and previously the 25th district since 2001.
 Previously, he was the Democratic nominee for Attorney General of Virginia in 2005 and Governor of Virginia in 2009.
 He was defeated in both of those races by Republican Bob McDonnell.
-Deeds lost by just 323 votes in 2005, but was defeated by a wide margin of over 17 percentage points in 2009.
+Deeds lost by just 360 votes in 2005, but was defeated by a wide margin of over 17 percentage points in 2009.
 He was a member of the Virginia House of Delegates from 1992 to 2001.

 Personal life

 Deeds was born on January 4, 1958, in Richmond, Virginia.
-The name "Creigh" is a family surname, originating from Confederate sympathizer, David Creigh, a distant relative.
+The name "Creigh" is a family surname, originating from Confederate sympathizer David Creigh, a distant relative.
 His family moved early in his life to Bath County.
 After graduating from Bath County High School, Deeds enrolled in Concord College.
 He then entered the Wake Forest University School of Law, from which he received his Juris Doctor in 1984.

 Deeds married Pamela Miller in February 1981.
 They divorced in February 2010, with an article in The Washington Post describing the marriage as "a casualty of a nearly 20-year pursuit of a lifelong ambition that kept [Deeds] away from home".

-Deeds married Siobhan Gilbride Lomax of Lexington, Virginia, in June 2013.
+Deeds married Siobhan Gilbride Lomax of Lexington, Virginia, in June 2012.

 Stabbing

-On November 19, 2013, Deeds was stabbed multiple times at his home in Bath County, Virginia by his 24-year-old son, Gus, who then died by suicide.
+On November 19, 2013, Deeds was stabbed multiple times at his home in Bath County, Virginia by his 24-year-old son, Gus, who then shot himself.
 Deeds was initially reported to be in critical condition at University of Virginia Medical Center.
 Although a judge had issued an involuntary commitment order for Gus, and despite an intensive search, no available hospital bed could be found to provide him mental health treatment in the days before the attempted murder and he was released home without the ordered treatment.
 As a consequence, several changes were made in the screening and admission process for people undergoing an emergency psychiatric examination in Virginia.
 These changes include 2014 Virginia Senate Bill 260, sponsored by Deeds.